3 Way to Determine Your Skin Type | ellé derm

 METHOD #2: THE WASH TEST

 Another easy method to determine your skin type is the wash test.
-After cleansing with a mild cleanser, pat dry and do not apply any products for fifteen to thirty minutes.
+After cleansing with a mild cleanser, pat dry and do not apply any product for fifteen to thirty minutes.
 You are likely to have:

 • Dry Skin - if the skin feels tight within 15 minutes.